codewrought/countdown/README.md

 # countdown
 Simple Javascript Countdown Clock.

 To use, just download the countdown.html file to your desktop and double-click on the file to open.

+This page was written with AI and modified slightly to accept some parameters and work with local (non UTC) time.

 Optional query string params:
 1. end